kurisu725/BrainKAN/README.md

 Alternatively, select the parts where the normalized extreme value is less than 0.5, or the parts where the normalized z-score is less than 0

-Modify the input matrix for testKAN() to include only these extracted brain regions.
+Modify matrixAuto to the extracted sequence, and then modify anum to the number of extracted brain regions

 These steps will help you identify and focus on the most impactful areas of the brain according to the model's analysis.